Prospect Theory Based Individual Irrationality Modelling and Behavior Inducement in Pandemic Control: Analysis of the Steady State and the Influence of Irrationality for the 2-Behavior Model

 \subsection{Analysis of Individuals' Irrationality}

-In this section, we analyze the influence of individuals' irrationality on the steady states.
-In the weighting function in (\ref{eqn:probweightfunc}), the rationality coefficient quantifies the irrationality degree of individuals, and a smaller $\alpha$ indicates that individuals are more irrational with the difference between the actual and perceived risk being larger.
-To analyze the impact of the rationality coefficient on people's behavior, we compare the steady states $(i^P, x_1^P)$ at different $\alpha$, and we have the following Theorem $\ref{th4}$.
+In this section, we analyze the influence of individuals' irrationality on the steady state.
+In the weighting function in (\ref{eqn:probweightfunc}), the irrationality coefficient quantifies the irrationality degree of individuals, and a smaller $\alpha$ indicates that individuals are more irrational with the difference between the actual and perceived risk being larger.
+To analyze the impact of the irrationality coefficient on people's behavior, we compare the steady states $(i^P, x_1^P)$ at different $\alpha$, and we have the following Theorem $\ref{th4}$.